Chemicals in foods are a concern for many reasons.

-The Center for Environmental Health is a public health watchdog that investigates chemicals for their safety.
-CEH keeps an eye on ingredients and has successfully been able to prove some as unsafe, such as 4-methylimidazole (4-MEI), which was used in making Coca Cola and Pepsi, but found to be very toxic.
+The Center for Environmental Health is a public health watchdog that investigates food chemicals for their safety.
+CEH keeps an eye on chemical compounds in food and has successfully been able to prove some as unsafe, such as 4-methylimidazole (4-MEI), which was used in making Coca-Cola and Pepsi, but found to be very toxic.

 The Center for Science in the Public Interest and the Environmental Working Group (EWG) also continue to fight for our health and both disclose the many concerns about our artificial food additives and natural, but adulterated additives with their updated chemical safety lists.

-And consider this: common food additives can have toxic effects in the body, especially if eaten on a regular basis.
+Consider this: common food additives can have toxic effects on the body, especially if eaten on a regular basis.